 That last point is important, for it marks the primary difference between conservation and commercial horticulture.
 The latter seeks uniformity and will aggressively select seed for certain traits.
 Whilst large, efficient plantations may seem the easiest way to save a species on the brink of extinction, this type of propagation can actually harm the chances of a species surviving by removing the natural variability.

 Raising Rarity will look to harness a balance between the two, selecting desirable traits for larger scale propagation to sell to local gardeners, whilst retaining genetic diversity in populations used within the RBGV.

-FAME is partnering with RBGV across The VCS and Cranbourne Gardens sites.
+FAME is partnering with the Royal Botanic Gardens Victoria (RBGV) across The VCS and Cranbourne Gardens sites.

 The VCS is Victoria’s primary facility for the conservation of the state’s most threatened plants.
 It stores the seeds and spores of native Victorian plants, particularly endemics and at-risk species, and forms the basis for our research into effective long-term germplasm storage, germination characteristics, and the propagation of recalcitrant native species.

 The seedbank currently holds over 2,100 collections, covering some 1,400 taxa.
 Seedings are used for research, ex situ living collections (displays on site), and community engagement.

 Cranbourne offers a natural bushland experience alongside the Australian Garden, an award-winning, contemporary botanic garden featuring the plants and ecosystems of south-east Australia.
 The bushland includes over 10km of walking tracks, six kilometres of cycling tracks.
 The Australian Garden celebrates the beauty and diversity of Australian landscapes and flora and features approximately 170,000 plants from 1,700 plant varieties.